 Chevy GM 2.0 Ecotec LTG Engine

 Zach is a founder of 8020 Media and TuningPro.
 He’s been repairing, upgrading, tuning, and writing about cars & engines for over a decade.
 Zach has written over 400 automotive articles and continues to be a lead writer for TuningPro.
 His passion, experience, and deep technical knowledge make him a go-to resource for readers looking to take their car to the next level.

-Chevy/GM released the 2.0 LTG Ecotec engine in 2013 in the Cadillac ATS and Chevrolet Malibu.
+GM released the 2.0 LTG Ecotec engine in 2013 in the Cadillac ATS and Chevrolet Malibu.
 The engine then made its way in a handful of other models, including the 2.0T Camaro.
-It makes respectable power for its size with 230-275 horsepower and 260-295 lb-ft of torque.
-The GM/Chevy 2.0T Ecotec also delivers solid fuel efficiency.
-However, no engine is perfect and there aren’t any exceptions here.
-In this article, we discuss a few 2.0 Ecotec LTG engine problems as well as overall reliability.
+It offers a good overall balance of power, reliability, and fuel efficiency.
+However, the engine is still prone to some problems including the pistons, carbon build-up, and oil leaks.
+In this article, I discuss these 2.0 Ecotec LTG engine problems as well as overall reliability.

+Chevy GM 2.0 Ecotec LTG Engine